melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 * Your Mi Account has been active for more than 30 days.
 * Xiaomi Community App version 5.3.31 or above.
 * Xiaomi has [updated their policies][updated-policies], further restricting bootloader unlocking.
 As of January 1st, 2025, they only let you unlock 1 device per year. *What a good way to start the year, right?*
-* And if this wasn't enoough now in China from 6th of february there are [other restrictions] or requirements, call them as you like.

 And it gets even better!
 As people have found it the hard way [in the xda forums][community-app-cap], there is a cap on the amount of people who can request per day inside the Community App, and it gets filled pretty much instantly, so your only chance to make a successful request there is if you get lucky spamming the request at midnight, Beijing time (or whatever that is in your timezone).